 Tip #2: Give the impression that you can deal with difficult circumstances at work

-I begin by review difficult situations to understand them effectively.
+I begin by reviewing difficult situations to understand them effectively.
 Then, I break down the issue into simple and manageable elements.
 Doing so makes the problem much easier to handle.
 As such, I tackle the simple elements individually.
 In the end, the entire issue is resolved.

 11. What Do You Understand by HVAC?